bradchristie/taminations-flutter/assets/plus/cloverleaf.md

 # Cloverleaf

 The general action of a Cloverleaf has the active dancers walking in a 3/4 circle, staying in their own quadrant of the set.
-A cloverleaf ramp at a highway intersection or the edge of one leaf of a four-leaf clover gives a good visual picture of the dance path.
+The edge of one leaf of a four-leaf clover gives a good visual picture of the dance path.
+Some places have highway intersections that are called a “Cloverleaf” because they use the same symmetrical shape of four looping roadways.

 ## Cloverleaf (Everyone Active)